vopvop/SimpleChat/README.md

 	}
 }
 ```
-5. Add support for SignalR in Startup.cs.
+5. Add support for the SignalR in ```Startup.cs```.
 Enable SignalR for our application:
 ```csharp
 services.AddSignalR();
 ```
-Create route mapping for our Chat SignalR Hub implementation:
+Create route mapping for our SignalR's chat Hub implementation:

 ```csharp
 app.UseSignalR(routes =>